Swiss automatic road traffic counts (SARTC)

 Development

 Since 1961, the Swiss Federal Roads Authority has been operating a network of permanent automatic traffic counting stations on the country's most important thoroughfares.
-330 such stations were in operation as of the end of 2009.
+Nowadays, FEDRO operates around 500 counting stations.

 The map below shows the road network and the locations of the counting stations.